Archives by Year: 2008 | 2009 | 2010 | 2011 | 2012 | 2013 | 2014 | 2015 | 2016 | 2017 | 2018 | 2019 | 2020 | 2021 | 2022 | 2023 | 2024

 I remember pulling up our driveway, having no idea if my father was alive.

-I remember walking into the living room and seeing my mother rocking back and forth on the couch while saying they just celebrated their 35th wedding anniversary.
+I remember being afraid to walk into our house, seeing my mother rock back and forth on the couch while saying they just celebrated their 35th wedding anniversary.

 I remember my brother coming home, eyes red from crying.